TorresJamL/DesktopGlobe/README.md

 - Visual Studio 2022

 ## Installation:
-Currently not available, but will be once all features are available, excluding the planned features.
+Currently unavailable, but will be available once all features are implemented, excluding the planned features.

 ### Created by Jamil Torres.